Fine Arts

 Mixed Media Sculpture I

-This beginning sculpture course introduces students to a range of creative building and design methods in 3D Art, with no experience necessary.
-Students will explore traditional and non-traditional materials as they make original works of art.
-Students will learn how to design and build sculptural projects using the methods of planer construction, clay modeling, found object assemblage, and more.
+This beginning course introduces students to a range of creative building and design methods in 3D Art, with no experience necessary.
+Students explore traditional and non-traditional materials as they make original works of art.
+Students learn how to design and build sculptural projects using the methods of planer construction, clay modeling, found object assemblage, and more.
 This course approaches the making of sculptures by using the same methods as working artists.
-Upon completion of this course, students may choose to move on to other 3D art classes such as Mixed Media Sculpture II, Ceramics, or 3D Construction & Design.

 Mixed Media Sculpture II

-Students will build upon skills learned in the first Mixed Media Sculpture course such as planer construction, clay modeling, and found object assemblage.
-This course will introduce students to new building techniques such as the construction of large-scale installation art, carving, and figure sculpturing.
-Throughout the semester students will study methods of sculpting embraced by contemporary sculptors while building their portfolio and design skill set.
+Students builds upon skills learned in the first Mixed Media Sculpture and continue to explore new materials.
+This course introduces students to new building techniques such as the construction of large-scale installation art, mosaics, and figure sculpturing.
+Throughout the semester students study methods of sculpting embraced by contemporary sculptors while building their portfolio and design skills.

 Digital Graphic Design I